Routes

 0

-The characteristic Aosta Valley village of Arnad is known for its famous DOP lard.
-Located on the banks of the Dora Baltea, Arnad has its roots in tradition: from one of the most famous rock climbing walls in the Alps, it offers walks in the chestnut woods or among churches and castles, evidence of a great past.
-Nature, sport, history, genuine flavours, relaxation.
+The characteristic village of Arnad in the Aosta Valley is known for its famous PDO Lard.
+Located on the banks of the Dora Baltea, Arnad is rooted in tradition: from one of the most famous rock climbing gyms in the Alps, it offers walks in chestnut woods or among churches and castles, testaments to a great past.
+Nature, sport, history, genuine flavors, relaxation.
 The gateway to the Aosta Valley is a small world waiting to be discovered.
-The village is characterized by the presence of typical strong houses of medieval origin.
-The Church of Saint Martin of Tours in Arnad-le-Vieux, the Sanctuary of Notre-Dame-des-Neiges in Machaby, the Upper and Lower Castles and the monumental complex of Osta are certainly worth a visit.
+The village is characterized by the presence of typical fortified houses of medieval origin.
+Definitely worth visiting are the Church of San Martino di Tours in Arnad-le-Vieux, the Sanctuary of Notre-Dame-des-Neiges in Machaby, the Upper and Lower Castles, and the monumental complex of Osta.

 Translated by Google